Get Out of Debt

-Roughly one in six Savers has selected paying off consumer debts as their wealth-building goal.
-That does not come as a surprise since a 2012 survey showed that 45% of families with annual incomes under $50,000 are relying on their credit cards to pay for basic needs such as rent, utilities, insurance and food.
+Getting out of debt is the #3 goal Savers select when they pledge to save.
+That does not come as a surprise since a 2012 survey showed that 45% of families with annual incomes under $50,000 rely on credit cards to pay for basic needs such as rent, utilities, insurance and food.
 Large consumer debts can also keep you from saving and building wealth.

 The good news is that there is hope.
 With planning, discipline, patience, and maybe some outside help, almost anyone can reduce their debts and start to accumulate wealth.